vinceanalytics/vince/README.md

 > Vince does not support realtime queries.
 Events are processed daily at configured time of the day.
 > There is a possibility you will have to wait 24h to be able to get actionable insight from your site
 > when you configure it for the first time.
+>
+> However , if you wish to trigger saving manually (This is not recommended ,
+> do this only when testing vince not in production) we provide `force_save`
+> procedure which you can call any time.

 # Features